 A couple of years later I found myself in Vancouver pursuing my passion for snowbaording and allowing myself the luxury of six months to do little else.

-I owe a huge debt of gratitude to Thomas and Ali at hottomali.com for giving me the chance, and sure enough I did get that job on my return to London.
+I owe a huge debt of gratitude to Thomas and Ali at hottomali.com for giving me that chance, and sure enough I did get a job in the industry on my return to London.

-I had a very happy time working at ormlondon.com for all manner of clients ranging from the music industry to estate agents.
+I had a very happy time working at ormlondon.com for all manner of clients ranging from those in the music industry to estate agents.

 I currently work as a Senior Developer at bluefroglondon.com, specialising in MVC based PHP, MySQL, front-end build and data management for a number of high profile third sector clients.